bmc/cheat-sheets/pbx.md

 telco. **Be sure to configure enough ring time on the second ring group to permit the callee to listen to the message!**

+## Ensuring that an extension only uses specific outbound routes

+This is useful if you have, say, a home line and an office line on the same PBX, and you want to ensure that each one uses a specific outbound route.

+First, install the Custom Contexts module.
+Then, create a context:

+* Create a custom context in Custom Contexts, which appears under the Connectivity menu in IncrediblePBX.
+Give it a meaningful name (e.g., "from-home", "from-biz").
+* Set "Set All To" to "Allow".
+* Scroll down to the Outbound Routes and "Deny" the routes (trunks) you don't want to be used.
+* Save the context.

+Next, wire down the extension:

+* Go the extension you want to control.
+(If you are creating a new extension, create it and save it, then reenter it)
+* You will see a drop-down for custom contexts, with "ALLOW ALL (Default)" preselected.
+Choose the one you created above.
+Submit and apply.

+Now, whenever that extension makes a call, it will go out the trunk specified.

 # References

 * <http://nerdvittles.com/?p=3026>